THE MR LOOPHOLE EFFECT FOR DRIVING OFFENCES

 The number of motorists taking cases to Court rather than accepting on-the-spot fines has risen by almost 50% in the past 4 years.

-This strikes a chord with me as I have personally taken this course of action in the past and successfully struck a Court case out on the basis of a road sign being obscured by a hedge.
+I have personally taken this course of action and successfully struck a Court case out on the basis of a road sign being obscured by a hedge.

 I took my inspiration from Mr Coombes in Somerset who took his case to the High Court and won.

 My case would have set a precedent.
 The Police knew that and they cancelled my Court Summons the night before I was due to make a guest appearance at the local Magistrates Court.